hillalex/teachertapp/README.md

 This is a very simple proof-of-concept API written in Rust, making use of the Axum and Diesel libraries.
-It uses sqlite as a database, which is totally unsuitable for a production context but serves the purposes of this demo.
+It uses sqlite as a database, which is totally unsuitable for a production context but serves the purposes of this demo!

 ## Requirements
 * cargo